-DHEC conducts risk-based inspections on each of the more than 18,000 establishments in the state annually or quarterly, based on an establishment's food processes and their compliance history.
+DHEC conducts risk-based inspections on each of approximately 22,000 establishments in the state annually or quarterly, based on an establishment's food processes and their compliance history.

 Each score is a snapshot in time based on how a retail food establishment handles the five major risk factors related to employee behaviors and preparation practices.
 These five major risk factors are:

-Permit, Routine, and Follow-up Inspection reports are available on the S.C.
-Food Grades page.
+Permit, Routine, Limited Scope, and Follow-up Inspection reports are available on the S.C.
+Food Grades page .

 Permit Inspections are conducted prior to a facility opening to the public.
 Routine Inspections are unannounced and conducted on a frequency determined by the facility's processes and their inspection history.
 Routine Inspection frequency generally ranges from one to four times a year.
-Follow-up Inspections are conducted within ten days of a Routine Inspection that requires follow-up verification.
+Limited Scope Inspections are conducted as an emergency response and compliance assistance tool.
+Follow-up Inspections are conducted within ten days of a Routine or Limited Scope Inspection that requires follow-up verification.

 Retail Food Establishment Inspections are scored based on a 100 point scale.
 At the completion of the inspection, a letter grade is posted at each facility based on the calculated numerical score and the facility's past compliance history.
 There are circumstances and conditions outlined in 8-403.10 (G) under which the letter grade posted at a facility may differ from the numerical score of the most recent inspection.

 Grade A - The retail food establishment earned more than 87 points.
 Food safety practices appeared to meet the requirements of 61-25.

 Grade B - The retail food establishment earned 87-78 points.
 Food safety practices need improvement.

 Grade C - The retail food establishment earned less than 78 points.
 Food safety practices need significant improvement.